-In 2000, when Mobil Oil Corporation merged with Exxon to become Sea River Maritime the tug was renamed as S/R Providence.
+In 2000, SeaRiver Maritime renamed the tug as the S/R Providence.

 In 2008, she was outfitted with a JAK 400 coupler system at Feeney's Shipyard in Kingston, New York.
-She's equipped for K-Sea's 80,000 bbl and 100,000 bbl barges.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.